ternaustralia/cmrset-examples/gee-examples/README.md

 1. **Python** - can be run in the cloud via <a href="https://colab.research.google.com/?utm_source=scs-index" target="_blank">Google Colab</a> (in the form of <a href="https://jupyter.org/" target="_blank">Jupyter Notebooks</a>)
 2. **JavaScript** - can be run in the cloud via the <a href="https://developers.google.com/earth-engine/guides/playground" target="_blank">Earth Engine Code Editor</a>

-The JavaScript flavour is arguably simpler for GEE beginners (having everything at your fingertips in the Earth Engine Code Editor).
-However, there is more documentation within the Python notebooks (and jokes too!).
-The Python/JavaScript implementations of the Earth Engine API are near identical (hence so are the examples)...
-So perhaps cross-reference both of them?
+The JavaScript implementation is arguably simpler for GEE beginners (having everything at your fingertips in the Earth Engine Code Editor).
+However, we have provided more documentation within the Python notebooks (because you can with notebooks, and jokes too!!).
+Both implementations of the Earth Engine API are near identical... hence so are the examples.
+Perhaps cross-reference both of them if you wish?

 To run these examples it is assumed you have <a href="https://signup.earthengine.google.com/#!/" target="_blank">registered</a> to Google Earth Engine.
 Please feel free to adapt these examples to meet your own requirements.